LunarEclipse112/lunareclipse/_book/index.md

 # Welcome! {-}

 Welcome to my portfolio.
 This is a collection of different skills and projects to showcase what I can do and have done.
 Each page contains a different group of skills and stands alone in its presentation.
-This website is a work in progress, currently still very much in the beginning stages of being made.
+This website is a work in progress.

 ## About Me {-}

 I studied Life sciences at the university of applied sciences Utrecht (HU).
-Within my degree I specialized in bio-molecular research and data analysis and visualization.
+Within my degree I specialized in bio-molecular research, bioinformatics and data analysis and visualization.
 I am very passionate about biology, molecular life sciences and data analysis.
 In my work environment I can combine these interests to break down and solve complex problems, allowing me to apply programming and laboratory analysis skills to create reliable methods of research or improve existing ones.

 ## Future additions {-}